Jabil (NYSE:JBL) Updates FY 2021 Earnings Guidance

-Jabil (NYSE:JBL) last issued its earnings results on Thursday, June 17th.
-The technology company reported $1.30 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $1.04 by $0.26.
-The business had revenue of $7.21 billion during the quarter, compared to analyst estimates of $6.95 billion.
-Jabil had a return on equity of 29.25% and a net margin of 2.02%.
-Jabil’s revenue for the quarter was up 13.9% on a year-over-year basis.
-During the same quarter in the prior year, the firm earned $0.37 earnings per share.
-As a group, analysts anticipate that Jabil will post 4.57 EPS for the current year.
+Several analysts have issued reports on the stock.
+Stifel Nicolaus increased their price objective on shares of Jabil from $51.00 to $55.00 and gave the company a hold rating in a research report on Tuesday, March 16th.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell increased their price objective on shares of Jabil from $70.00 to $80.00 and gave the company a buy rating in a research report on Friday, June 18th.
+Argus raised their price target on shares of Jabil from $52.00 to $60.00 and gave the stock a buy rating in a research report on Wednesday, March 17th.
+Zacks Investment Research raised shares of Jabil from a hold rating to a strong-buy rating and set a $65.00 price target for the company in a research report on Tuesday, June 22nd.
+Finally, Citigroup raised their price target on shares of Jabil from $70.00 to $80.00 and gave the stock a buy rating in a research report on Friday, June 18th.
+Three investment analysts have rated the stock with a hold rating, four have issued a buy rating and one has given a strong buy rating to the stock.
+The stock presently has a consensus rating of Buy and a consensus target price of $58.67.

-JBL has been the topic of a number of recent analyst reports.
-Stifel Nicolaus raised their price target on shares of Jabil from $51.00 to $55.00 and gave the stock a hold rating in a report on Tuesday, March 16th.
-Citigroup raised their price target on shares of Jabil from $70.00 to $80.00 and gave the stock a buy rating in a report on Friday, June 18th.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell raised their price target on shares of Jabil from $70.00 to $80.00 and gave the stock a buy rating in a report on Friday, June 18th.
-Zacks Investment Research raised shares of Jabil from a hold rating to a strong-buy rating and set a $65.00 target price on the stock in a research note on Tuesday, June 22nd.
-Finally, Argus lifted their target price on shares of Jabil from $52.00 to $60.00 and gave the company a buy rating in a research note on Wednesday, March 17th.
-Three investment analysts have rated the stock with a hold rating, four have assigned a buy rating and one has given a strong buy rating to the stock.
-The company currently has a consensus rating of Buy and an average price target of $58.67.
+The firm also recently disclosed a quarterly dividend, which was paid on Wednesday, June 2nd.
+Shareholders of record on Friday, May 14th were issued a $0.08 dividend.
+This represents a $0.32 dividend on an annualized basis and a yield of 0.55%.
+The ex-dividend date of this dividend was Thursday, May 13th.
+Jabil’s dividend payout ratio is presently 91.43%.

-In other news, Director Thomas A. Sansone sold 25,000 shares of the company’s stock in a transaction that occurred on Tuesday, April 13th.
-The shares were sold at an average price of $54.25, for a total value of $1,356,250.00.
-Following the transaction, the director now owns 204,588 shares in the company, valued at $11,098,899.
-The sale was disclosed in a legal filing with the SEC, which is available at this link.
-Also, CEO Michael J. Loparco sold 10,000 shares of the company’s stock in a transaction that occurred on Monday, April 5th.
-The stock was sold at an average price of $53.66, for a total transaction of $536,600.00.
-Following the completion of the transaction, the chief executive officer now owns 262,975 shares in the company, valued at approximately $14,111,238.50.
+In other Jabil news, Director Thomas A. Sansone sold 25,000 shares of the firm’s stock in a transaction on Tuesday, June 8th.
+The stock was sold at an average price of $58.25, for a total value of $1,456,250.00.
+Following the sale, the director now directly owns 204,588 shares in the company, valued at $11,917,251.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+Also, EVP Robert L. Katz sold 7,117 shares of the firm’s stock in a transaction on Friday, May 7th.
+The shares were sold at an average price of $54.00, for a total value of $384,318.00.
+Following the completion of the sale, the executive vice president now owns 172,853 shares in the company, valued at $9,334,062.
 The disclosure for this sale can be found here.
-Insiders have sold 118,352 shares of company stock worth $6,598,398 in the last three months.
-2.81% of the stock is currently owned by insiders.
+In the last ninety days, insiders sold 118,352 shares of company stock valued at $6,598,398.
+2.81% of the stock is currently owned by corporate insiders.

 Jabil Inc provides manufacturing services and solutions worldwide.
 The company operates in two segments, Electronics Manufacturing Services and Diversified Manufacturing Services.
 It offers electronics design, production, and product management services.
 The company provides electronic circuit design services, such as application-specific integrated circuit design, firmware development and rapid prototyping services; and designs plastic and metal enclosures that include the electro-mechanics, such as the printed circuit board assemblies (PCBA).